Welcome to The Shooting Star!

 How I like to travel

-First things first, I’m not a backpacker.
-While I carry a backpack for convenience, I like to stay in experiential accommodations (think home-stays), travel impulsively and to places that have seldom been written about, and don’t believe in counting every penny I spend.
-I like to go slow, get under the skin of a place, talk to locals and experiment with the local cuisine (I’m a vegetarian by choice); I’m happy to skip most tourist attractions in a big city.
-I mostly travel solo or with a friend; group travel with a fixed itinerary is just not for me.
+I’m not a backpacker.
+While I carry a convertible backpack for convenience, I like to stay in experiential accommodations (Airbnbs, homestays), seek local experiences and don’t believe in counting every penny I spend.
+I like to go slow, get under the skin of a place, spend time with locals and experiment with the local cuisine; here’s how I survive and thrive as a vegan traveller.
+I mostly travel solo or with my partner; group travel with a fixed itinerary is just not for me.

 What I’m up to now

 The on-going pandemic has brought the global tourism industry to a halt.
 In 2020, I was to speak at The Economic Times Women’s Forum in India and at an environmental conference in Uzbekistan.
 I had dreamt of going back to Iran and travelling overland to Azerbaijan.
 All my travel plans were cancelled – and I learnt to be grateful for the small joys life still affords us.